 - 75 indirect full-time drilling-related jobs on site

 Jobs at Florence Copper will require a wide variety of skill levels and backgrounds.
-While some positions will require specific education and experience such as our hydrologists and metallurgical engineers, the majority of the jobs created by the project will NOT require a specific degree.
+While some positions will require specific education and experience such as our hydrologists and metallurgical engineers, the majority of the jobs created by the project will not require a specific degree.
 Florence Copper will create a training program for workers interested in a career in SX/EW technology, and workers could potentially begin training right out of high school.
 Other jobs including administrative assistants, security guards, welders, mechanics, electricians, accountants, and more will be required to operate the facility.

 Historically, mining jobs in the State of Arizona are high paying.
-According to the Arizona Mining Association, the average worker in the mining industry earns over $100,000 per year.
+According to the Arizona Mining Association, the average employee in the mining industry earns over $100,000 per year.
 These head-of-household wages will allow those new to the work force the opportunity to comfortably live and work in Florence.

 For a copy of the Florence Copper Project Supplement by the L. William Seidman Research Institute at Arizona State University, CLICK HERE.